Home Icon | News | Load Shedding: The Best Way to Manage your UPS Downtime

 The priority shutdown can be achieved in three ways:

-- UPS system monitoring and control shutdown software – with each server configured to run for different time periods before shut down.
+• UPS system monitoring and control shutdown software – with each server configured to run for different periods before shutdown.

 Load shedding is most common practise of managing potential UPS downtime where there are multiple servers or server clusters to protect.